Privacy Policy

 Access to personal information

-The councils try to be as open as they can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection legislation.
+Individuals are able to find out if we hold any personal information by making a ‘subject access request’ under the Data Protection legislation.

 Information retention and disposal

 The council’s Information Disposal Schedule below contains details of when information and records can be disposed of.
-Some information is kept on permanent records, eg Committee Reports.
-Other records such as financial, personnel, VAT and commercial have to be kept for a period to comply with the law.
+Committee Reports, for example maybe kept on a permanent basis.
+Other data such as business/personal/financial & VAT records have to be kept for a longer period of time to comply with the law.
 Most other information need only be kept for as long as the information is of value and is being used for business or audit purposes.

 How to contact us

-If you have any questions about how we collect, store, or use personal data please email us as listed below:
+If you have any questions about how we collect, store, or use personal data please email us at contact@timeforworthing.uk

 The Councils’ Data Protection Officer can be contacted at: